 All fixed work can be done off-site before it gets to you.
-It will be delivered almost ready to go, except for additions you need to add, from furniture to your own specialist equipment if you are using a converted container to house your own finished product, or having a third party install extra specialist equipment.
+It will be delivered almost ready to go, except for additions you need to add, from furniture to your own specialist equipment if you are using a converted unit to house your own finished product, or having a third party install extra specialist equipment.

-It is important to be ready to receive your converted shipping container when it is finished.
 There are a few factors that you should consider beforehand, including:

 - Checking that there is enough access for the delivery vehicle to get to you from a main road, along accessible roads, and without obstructions, such as low hanging cables or branches